 We have nine personal injury law office locations throughout the Greater Minneapolis–St. Paul area.
 We offer free case evaluations.
-If you or your loved one has been injured by a negligent driver, contact us today to schedule your free consultation.
+If you or your loved one has been injured by a negligent driver, call us today at 763-560-0000 or by filling out a form on our website to schedule your free consultation.

 Discuss Your Legal Questions With A Member Of Our Team